 Sparkling fjords, dramatic volcanic peaks, sheer sea cliffs, sweeping golden beaches and crunchy lava flows make up the diverse and fascinating landscape of the 100km-long Snæfellsnes Peninsula.
 The area is crowned by the glistening ice cap Snæfellsjökull, immortalised in Jules Verne’s Journey to the Centre of the Earth.
-Good roads and regular buses mean that it’s an easy trip from Reykjavík, offering a cross section of the best Iceland has to offer in a very compact region.
+Good roads and regular buses mean that it’s an easy trip from Reykjavík, offering a cross-section of the best Iceland has to offer in a very compact region.

 Stykkishólmur, on the populated northern coast, is the region’s largest town and a logical base.
 Moving west along the northern coast, you'll pass smaller townships.
-On the western part of the peninsula, Snæfellsjökull National Park encompasses not only its glacier but bird sanctuaries and lava fields.
+On the western part of the peninsula, Snæfellsjökull National Park encompasses not only its glacier but also bird sanctuaries and lava fields.
 The quiet southern coast has several good horse farms beneath towering crags.